-$ilde{m{v}}$ Note: The ARP/MAC tables are fetched from the Network Infrastructure Device periodically.
+Note: The ARP/MAC tables are fetched from the Network Infrastructure Device periodically.
 The poll interval can be configured by the administrator.

 CDP and LLDP collection methods is also supported by any other devices that send CDP or LLDP announcements.
-CDP and LLDP data provides more accurate version of OS, model, and category information.
+CDP and LLDP data provide more accurate version of OS, model, and category information.
 The discovery protocols are enabled by default in most of the network infrastructure devices.